onenorth/sitecore-experience-analytics-table-control/README.md

 ```

 The above code is just a sample.
 Logic can be provided to retrieve data from various sources such as Lucene indexes or SQL databases.
 The order of the Get method parameters does not matter.
 The names of the parameters do matter.
 The names are exact matched against **dateFrom**, **dateTo**, and **siteName**.
 Additional parameters can be provided which will be populated from the **Parameters** field of the Data Source.
 The parameter name must match the key in the parameters field.
-You can take a look a the **Parameter** sample for an example.
+You can take a look at the **Parameter** sample for an example.

 The framework and logic can be extended to take data input from other sources such as other controls in the Layout.
 This will require customizations to the Table Control.